 The Karakoram Highway (KKH) is the highest paved international road and a major trade artery linking China and Pakistan at the Khunjerab Pass at an elevation of 4,733 meters.
 The highway is also a legendary tourist attraction encompassing a rich blend of historic landmarks, cultural diversity, and natural beauty – a thrill for adventure lovers.

-Starting from Hasanabdal in Punjab province of Pakistan, the Pakistani section of the highway culminates at the Pak-China border at Khunjerab Pass.
-The entire highway passes through the rugged terrain of KPK, twisting northeast along the bank of River Indus, and glides through the Karakoram and Pamir Mountains until it meets the Chinese section at Khunjerab Pass.
+Starting from Hasanabdal in the Punjab province of Pakistan, the 887km Pakistani section of the highway culminates at the Khunjerab Pass Pak-China border.
+The entire highway passes through the rugged terrain of KPK, twisting northeast along the bank of the River Indus, and glides through the Karakoram and Pamir Mountains until it meets the Chinese section at Khunjerab Pass.
 The Chinese section of the highway continues further along the Pamir Mountains to Kashghar.
 The Karakoram Highway is called the Friendship Highway in China.
-Yet, due to its rugged terrain, high elevation, and hard conditions in which it was forced through, it is sometimes referred to as Eighths Wonder of the World.
+Yet, due to its rugged terrain, high elevation, and hard conditions in which it was forced, it is sometimes referred to as the

-The total length of the KKH is approximately 1300 (810 mi) km, with 887 km in Pakistan and 413 km in China Though the new route does not follow exactly the old silk route but the track follows mostly the same region so it can be said as revive of the old Silk Route.
-It is estimated that each kilometer constructed cost a labor, both Pakistani and Chinese.
+The total length of the KKH is approximately 1300 (810 mi) km, with 887 km in Pakistan and 413 km in China Though the new route does not follow exactly the old silk route; the track follows mostly the same region so it can be said as revive of the old Silk Route.
+It is estimated that during the construction of the Karakoram Highway, each kilometer constructed cost a labor – both Pakistani and Chinese workers.
 The Chinese workers who died during the construction are buried in the Chinese cemetery or China Yadgar in Danyore near Gilgit.

 Construction of the Highway

-At the initial stage, the KKH was to construct from Thakot to the Khunjerab Pass and then to be linked to the highway on the Chinese side.
+In the initial stage, the KKH was to construct from Thakot to the Khunjerab Pass and then to be linked to the highway on the Chinese side.
 But later the entrance was shifted from Thakot to Hasan Abdal and the project was completed in 1979.
 The highway was opened to the general public in 1986.
 During the course of construction, about 800 Pakistanis and 200 Chinese workers lost their lives, mostly in landslides, yet the unofficial toll is believed to be much higher.
+The Chinese workers were laid to rest at the Chinese Graveyard in Danyore near Gilgit.

 Reconstruction of the Karakoram Highway